ProgrammeVitam/vitam-ui/cas/cas-server/README.md

     - run ```java -jar target/cas.war```

 - You need to restart the CAS service on the Vitamui environment, after adding the provider.
 - Create a user into the organisation with email address ```myusernam@mydomainmail.fr```
 - We can test the SAML delegated authentication using the external CAS.

 ## Auto provisioning:

 The auto provisioning allows the creation and the updating of users after authentication on external IdP.
 When enabled, the auto-provisioning of user call an ad-hoc back-end API that retrn user information based on their primary email address, which is the main authentication information.
-This requires configuring a provisioning API within the iam-internal service.
+This requires configuring a provisioning API within the iam service.
 Below is an example configuration to achieve this.

 ```yaml
 provisioning-client: